scu-kdde/EAMOD/README.md

 # EAMOD
 The code and datasets of EAMOD
-All codes and models will be published upon ac- ceptance.
+All codes and models will be published upon acceptance.